galantelab/reboot/docs/README.md

    | CXCR6 | 0.22173 |
    | ... | ... |

    Coefficients may be interpreted according to absolute value and signal.
-Significance is as higher as the absolute value that the coefficient gets.
-Positive signals contribute to the accountability of bad prognosis, while negative signals contribute the accountability of good prognosis.
+Significance is as high as the absolute value that the coefficient gets.
+Positive signals contribute to the accountability of bad prognosis, while negative signals contribute to the accountability of good prognosis.

    <br>